alphagov/Test-Projects/Notify-Tech-Docs/source/documentation/python.md

 This will generate a preview version of a template.

-Add the following method code to your application, completing the required [`template_id`](/#generate-a-preview-template-required-arguments-template-id) and [`personalisation`](/#generate-a-preview-template-required-arguments-personalisation) arguments:
+Add the following method to your application code, completing the required [`template_id`](/#generate-a-preview-template-required-arguments-template-id) and [`personalisation`](/#generate-a-preview-template-required-arguments-personalisation) arguments:

 ```Python
 response = notifications_client.post_template_preview(